antho31/bufalo-nft-skulls/README.md

 - Earn $BUFA tokens as long as you hold your Skull NFT
 - $BUFA minting with Merkle proof verification

-🔲 ERC721A for music NFTs
+✅ ERC1155 for Music NFTs

 - Can be purchased with $BUFA
 - NFT holder get commercial rights to the related music